-Figure 3b: Substitution preference for each Nucleotide (A, T, G, C, left-to-right).
+Figure S2B: Substitution preference for each Nucleotide (A, T, G, C, left-to-right).
 When substituted, Guanidine is replaced with Adenosine in more than 63% of its substitutions, while Cytosine is replaced by Thymine 73% of the time.
 Conversely Thymine is rarely replaced with Guanidine (12%) and Adenine is rarely substituted with Cytosine (16%).

-Accurate identification of full-length isoforms from DRS data

-Identifying 5’ transcription start sites
+5’ site analysis

 DRS data generated with the standard DRS protocol does not identify the 5’ cap structure of RNA molecules or include a 5’ terminal marker preventing downstream differentiation between full-length reads from polyadenylated and capped mRNAs and reads that originate from truncated or uncapped RNAs, RNA fragments, or incomplete sequencing of a full-length molecule.
 Here we developed a protocol for ligating a 5’ RNA barcode sequence to 5’ methyl-capped mRNAs and then enriching the sample for these labelled transcripts (see Materials & Methods X).
 We applied this modified protocol to two sequencing runs using the same biological material as two of our existing biological replicates (tissues 2916 & 2918), which thus act as unlabelled controls for this experiment.